 We’ll begin by letting you know how to get to La Oliva restaurante before offering the briefest of histories of the establishment.
 Then we’ll outline their drinks menu.
 Finishing off with a summary of what you can eat there.

 1. La Oliva restaurante: where it’s at

 La Oliva restaurante’s one of many, many restaurants on Las Canteras promenade.
 It’s just around the corner from our favourite Chinese in the area, Restaurante Puerta del Oro, and literally next door to the ever-inventive La Macarena.
-Mr Gran Canaria Local’s no stranger to La Oliva as he’s often taken our Harlow-born Alex there to reacquaint this Essex boy with his Estuary roots via the medium of an English breakfast.
+We’re no stranger to La Oliva.

 You’ll find this restaurant in La Puntilla.
 Calle Prudencio Morales 15, to be precise.
 Avoid the queue risked by a walk in with a call to +34 928 469 757 in which you can reserve a table.

 La Oliva restaurante opened in 2003, although we can’t remember what is was before as it’s become such a staple of the Gran Canaria capital’s gastronomic scene.
 From one La Puntilla unit, it became two and now occupies three.
 There is indoor seating but we recommend you take your time on the terrace, with a book from the restaurant’s very own library if anything takes your fancy.